 A black hole list is comparable to solving your mouse problem with a twelve-gauge shotgun.
 You’ll unquestionably nail the mouse, but you’ll also destroy a great deal of woodwork, technology, furniture and other stuff you’d probably prefer keeping intact.

-Our experiences suggest that the failings of black hole lists are exacerbated by their being run, for the most part, by people with a somewhat exaggerated appreciation of their relationship with the universe.
+Our experiences suggest that the failings of blacklists are exacerbated by their being run, for the most part, by people with a somewhat exaggerated appreciation of their relationship with the universe.
 They typically have ineffectual or non-existent removal systems, and support staff who are unwilling or unable to address the problems caused by non-spammers finding their way onto one of these lists.

 Few forces of nature are more intractable than a former cubicle-dweller suddenly availed of power.